Adderall Addiction: Signs, Symptoms, and Treatment

 Risk Factors for Developing an Adderall Addiction

-There are many different biological and environmental risk factors that can contribute to your propensity to misuse Adderall and potentially develop a stimulant use disorder including:3,4,5
+Many different biological and environmental risk factors can contribute to the propensity to misuse Adderall and potentially develop a stimulant use disorder including:3,4,5

 • Low perceived self-efficacy